trueos/trueos-docs/trueos-handbook/postinstall.rst

   username from *kris*).

 * **Password:** This is the password to use when logging in.
-It must be typed twice to confirm it.
+It must be typed twice for confirmation.

 * **Specify UID:** By default, the user is assigned the next available User ID (UID).
 If a specific UID is required, it can be set here.
 A